 Federating repositories between the on-prem and AWS installations, the bank was able to duplicate 1TB of accumulated packages, artifacts, and binaries data to the new cloud environment in AWS.
 This bidirectional mirroring capability in Artifactory, along with user token synchronization through JFrog Access Federation, enabled developer teams to seamlessly transition their repository use to the AWS environment with zero disruptions to daily operation.

-Migration of all data and teams to the new AWS environment – including initial tests as well as rigorous internal compliance and governance procedures – was completed within six months.
+Cloud migration of all data and teams to the new AWS environment – including initial tests as well as rigorous internal compliance and governance procedures – was completed within six months.

 Now fully in the cloud, production has accelerated, improving build times 30-40 percent and greatly reducing costs.
-The successful migration has encouraged the DevOps Services team to plan a multi-cloud strategy, mirroring their JFrog Platform on AWS to a Google Cloud environment for greater resilience.
+The successful cloud migration has encouraged the DevOps Services team to plan a multi-cloud strategy, mirroring their JFrog Platform on AWS to a Google Cloud environment for greater resilience.

 “Thanks to the replication of repositories, we didn’t have any data issues at all between the two instances.
 They were like for like, even though they were on completely different infrastructure.”